mozilla/shield-studies-addon-utils/README.md

 APIs and tooling that allows add-on developers to build [Shield/Pioneer](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) ([Normandy](https://wiki.mozilla.org/Firefox/Shield#Normandy_-_User_Profile_Matching_and_Recipe_Deployment)) study add-ons efficiently.

+Provides:
+1.  `browser.study` webExtension Experiment api
+2. Tools for testing.

 ## Overview

 * `webExtensionApis` - Firefox WebExtension Experiments APIs providing capabilities for study add-ons that are yet not available in the built-in WebExtension APIs
-* `testUtils` - Test utils (helper classes to write functional/unit tests for your study add-on)
+* `testUtils` - Test utilities (helper classes to write functional/unit tests for your study add-on)
-* `examples` - Tested and verified example add-ons using the WebExtension Experiments APIs and test utils
+* `examples` - Tested and verified example add-ons using the WebExtension Experiments APIs and test utilities

 ## Get started

+1. Explore the `small-study`:

+  + [./webExtensions/study/api.md]

+    Documentation of the API.
+Notice that there are `functions` and `events`.

+  + [./examples/small-study/src/manifest.json]

+    Notice the `experiment_apis` section.
+This maps `browser.study` to the privileged api code.
+(See details below)

+  + [./examples/small-study/src/study.js]

+    Construct a studyConfig usable by `browser.study`

+  + [./examples/small-study/src/backaroiund.js]

+    Using the `browser.study` api within a small instrumented feature.

-Check out [mozilla/shield-studies-addon-template/](https://github.com/mozilla/shield-studies-addon-template/) to get started with an example study where shield-studies-addon-utils is already installed and configured.
+2. **Go Bigger** Check out [mozilla/shield-studies-addon-template/](https://github.com/mozilla/shield-studies-addon-template/) to get started with an example study where shield-studies-addon-utils is already installed and configured.

 ## Installing the utils in your add-on